KholdStare/plumbingplusplus/README.md

         // deal with exception
     }

 For those opposed to operator overloading, a variadic function "connect" that does the same thing:

     Plumbing::connect(Plumbing::makeSource(paths),
                       loadImage, processImage, saveImage).wait();

+Any single input/single output callable object is supported, including ordinary functions, lambdas, and any function object.

+If one of your functions is required to be assymetric, such as combining several input values into one output, this can be done using iterators.
+As an example, to merge several images into a single HDR, you might have a function
+object:

+    // As an example, creates one image for every three,
+    // effectively merging them
+    struct mergeHDR
+    {
+        template <typename InputIterator, typename OutputIterator>
+        void operator() (InputIterator first,
+                         InputIterator last,
+                         OutputIterator dest);
+    }

+Such a function object can now be used in a pipeline:

+    std::futute<void> fut =
+        Plumbing::makeSource(paths)
+        >> loadImage
+        >> Plumbing::makeIteratorFilter<Image<RGB>, Image<RGB>>(mergeHDR())
+        >> saveImage;

+    fut.get();

+Unfortunately, since working with iterators requires function templates, input/return types cannot be deduced automatically as with other examples, and have to be provided manually.

 ## Progress/Flaws